PaoLastHope/BADS7105/HOMEWORK 10/readme.md

 - Import data file into Google Cloud Storage
 - Connect data from Google Cloud Storage, now we can do query.

+<b>Logic</b>
+- Retrieve customer data only customer with code, otherwise we cannot track the customer(not get null).
+- Count the number of customer in each period of week (7 days)
+- Compare customer apperance from last period using SQL function LAG()
+- Set status of customer.
+Not found -> New customer
+- Set status of customer.
+Less than 7 days -> Repeat customer
+- Set status of customer.
+More than 7 days -> Return customer
+- Compare again Repeat customer againg with another periods to find Churn customer
+- Explore result with Google Data Studio

 SQL Query to calculate customer movement
 <pre>
 <code>